Gilbert in Big Sky Country

-Originally published in Drumlummon Views, the essay places Gilbert's Montana Club in the context of gentlemen's clubs internationally and offers fascinating detail on the evolving design of the elegant club, with its five stories, custom furnishings, and soaring spaces.
+In her superbly researched and heavily illustrated essay, historian Patty Dean tells the story of the design of Gilbert's Montana Club, places it in the context of gentlemen's clubs internationally, and offers fascinating detail on the evolving design of the elegant club, with its five stories, custom furnishings, and soaring spaces.